UAE weather: Thick fog blankets parts of Dubai; temperatures to drop to 12ºC

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-On the other hand, commuters in the metro, who were lucky enough to enter the last cabin stood near the window to get a sight of the foggy scene.
+On the other hand, commuters in the metro, who were lucky enough to enter the last cabin stood near the window to get a sight of the hazy scene.

 Samantha D'souza, an Indian expat on her way to work, was delighted with the drop in temperatures.
 "I had read something about lowered temperatures towards the end of Ramadan.
 I hope this weather persists during the Eid vacations."